-The SC River watershed drains a biologically rich region at the junction of 5 of California’s 10 identified Bioregions, and contains a particularly strong representation of the biodiversity in the South and Central Coast Bioregions.
-It is one of the few major river systems in the State which still retains much of its natural hydrology.
-The river provides the ecosystem functions necessary to support many federally listed species and many California State Species of Special Concern, including three endangered bird species, the Least Bells’ Vireo, Southwestern Willow Flycatcher, and Yellow-billed Cuckoo.
+The Santa Clara River watershed, in Ventura and Los Angeles counties, drains a biologically rich region and contains a particularly strong representation of the biodiversity in the South and Central Coast Bioregions.
+It is one of the few major river systems in California that retains much of its natural hydrology.
+The river provides the ecosystem functions necessary to support many federally listed species and State Species of Special Concern, including three endangered bird species, the Least Bells’ Vire (Vireo bellii pusillus), Southwestern Willow Flycatcher (Empidonax traillii extimus), and western Yellow-billed Cuckoo (Coccyzus americanus occidentalis).
 The river basin also sustains some of the most valuable agricultural resources in the world.
 It provides water resources for surrounding urban populations, and provides diverse outdoor recreational opportunities.

 Read more about Santa Clara River conservation here

 Northern Channel Islands Research